Creative-Geek/Clueme/compile.md

 ## Notes

 - The compilation process may take several minutes
-- The resulting executable will be in the same directory
+- The resulting executable will be in the `dist` directory
 - The executable will be self-contained and ready to distribute
-- Using `--include-module` instead of `--include-package` for PIL significantly reduces the final size
-- Only the necessary PIL components (Image and ImageGrab) are included
+- The application will run without a console window